thegooddocsproject/request-for-comment/rfc006-release-planning-mgt.md

 1. The PSC will evaluate each Working Group's release plan and provide feedback.
 As the plan will be based on a realistic bandwidth estimate, the PSC should focus on identifying items to be added/removed based on strategic priorities.
 The PSC and Working Groups will negotiate and come to a consensus on what from each sub-project will be included in the release.
 1. The Release Manager will track progress towards the release's goals as reported in ZenHub through regular iterations (sprints), and will be responsible for identifying slippage and risk.
 The Release Manager will provide regular updates to the project's members as part of the regular meetings, although overall progress will be available anytime from ZenHub for members with access.
 1. If the release appears at risk for slippage, the Release Manager will coordinate with the Working Groups to see if progress can be brought back to the baseline, or if items will need to be removed from the release.
 The Release Manager will inform the PSC if the latter occurs, to determine if this is feasible, and if not how it should be handled.
 1. Working Groups will provide an update/demo of the results of their work in preparation for the release.
-Once the PSC and other stakeholders are satisfied that it meeds the commitment, members of the project can perform the necessary reviews/approvals, merge pull requests, and package the Working Groups' deliverables.
+Once the PSC and other stakeholders are satisfied that it meets the commitment, members of the project can perform the necessary reviews/approvals, merge pull requests, and package the Working Groups' deliverables.

 ## Toolset